Website Migrations and Hreflang Integration

 But that is not how HREFLang Works

 The moment Google said that hreflang was the single most complex function of SEO that was a challenge for the SEO community especially those that tout themselves as Global SEO’s or Technical SEOs.
 It seemed like a game to churn out the ever “ultimate” and “best” guide to hrelfang.
-Unfortunately most of what is written, wrong or totally confusing to people.
+Unfortunately, most of what is written is wrong or totally confusing to people.
 For example:

 To solve this problem of the EU for companies a number of Global SEO experts told them the solution was simple.
 Just use hreflang and assign these pages to the ISO Country Code EU.
 Unfortunately, there is not an active ISO 3166 Country Code for the EU.
 You can go to the Official ISO Standards site and review the official list of ISO 3166 Codes which is the exact standard that hreflang accepts. it is NOT on the list.